nxt2045/crack-pwd/README.md

 ## encode
-If crack.txt displays un-correctly, that is because some of it not encoded as "utf-8", may be "ISO-8859-1".
+If crack.txt displays un-correctly, that is because some of it not encoded as "ISO-8859-1", not "utf-8".